 For some people, the signs and symptoms of tuberous sclerosis are noticed at birth.
 For others, the first signs and symptoms of tuberous sclerosis become evident during childhood or even years later.
-If signs and symptoms are mild, the condition may go undiagnosed.

 When to see a doctor

 Tuberous sclerosis is a genetic disease caused by mutations in the TSC1 or TSC2 gene.
 Normally, these genes are thought to prevent cells from growing too fast or in an uncontrolled manner.
-Mutations in either of these genes can cause cells to divide excessively, which leads to numerous tumors throughout the body.
+Mutations in either of these genes can cause cells to divide excessively, which leads to numerous lesions throughout the body.
 Researchers don't know what causes these genetic mutations.

 About one-third of people who have tuberous sclerosis inherit an altered TSC1 or TSC2 gene — the genes associated with tuberous sclerosis — from a parent who has the disease.
 About two-thirds of people who have tuberous sclerosis have a new mutation in either the TSC1 or TSC2 gene.

 If you have tuberous sclerosis, you have a 50 percent chance of passing the condition to your biological children.
 Severity of the condition may vary.
 A parent who has mild tuberous sclerosis may have a child who has a more severe form of the disease.